 However, a business may avoid double taxation by forming a small business corporation (“S-Corporation).
 S-Corporation’s profits are passed directly to each shareholder who then pays income tax based on their individual shares of the profits.

 Both types of corporations have rigorous management and governance structures.

 A sole proprietorship is the simplest form of business structure recognized under Texas law.
 There is no formal organizational requirement and sole proprietorship exists when an individual is doing business under his own name.
 A sole proprietor is the sole decision maker of the business and does not have to share profits.
 However, a sole proprietor assumes all of the risks, debts, and liabilities associated with the business.
 It’s important to keep in mind, there is no limit or cap regarding liability under a sole proprietorship.
 The duration of a sole proprietorship lasts as long as the sole proprietor runs the business.
 If the sole proprietor passes, the business ceases to exist as well.

 Setting up a business entity is more than just filing a piece of paper with the Texas Secretary of the State, there are many legalities and government regulations which if not followed, may subject you to fines and penalties, or may endanger the way you’re able to run your business.
 Contact us today.
-We are committed at Dorman, Bell & Kramer LLP to building a partnership with our clients and helping them achieve success.
+We are committed at Dorman Bell, LLP to building a partnership with our clients and helping them achieve success.